artyom-boyarov/Robotic_Depowdering/README.md

 ```
 ros2 launch robotic_depowdering robotic_depowdering.launch.py test_object:=Buckle.obj test_object_x_pos:=0.5 test_object_y_pos:=0.5 test_object_z_pos:=-0.015
 ```
-Replace Buckle.obj with the name of the part you want to use, and the positions with the position of where the part is located.<br>
+Replace Buckle.obj with the name of the part you want to use, and the positions with the position of where the part is located.
+This will make the robot move and pick up the part.<br>

-> [!TIP]
+> [!NOTE]
 > The robot's base plate is 15 mm thick, so if you place the object flat on the table it will be at z = -0.015.

-> [!TIP]
-> More in-depth instructions are located at <a> https://docs.google.com/document/d/1rZFnRo6KGYT_emA9AcjmK8JNeBhtwec6_ygwI96AM5s/edit?usp=sharing </a>.

 #### Without robot (just simulation)
 In one terminal run:<br>